-At the beach:
+At the beach

-- 1. Explain the variety of things that can be found in the strandline, both natural and man-made. - 2.
-Spilt the class into pairs.
-Give them a 30min time limit. - 3.
-The pupils try to find as many items on the list as possible.
-They also include three other objects they found interesting and draw them into the worksheet. - 4.
-Get the pupils to lay their finds out on the beach in groups in the hula hoops with similar objects.
-Analyse the children's finds.
-Go through the items on the list and discuss what they are, e.g. mermaid's purse, whelk eggs, mussels. - 5.
-If you still have time you can get the children to rearrange the finds into hula hoops based on which zone of the shoreline you would find them and go through their adaptations to that zone.
+1. Explain the variety of things that can be found in the strandline, both natural and man-made.

+2. Spilt the class into pairs.
+Give them a 30min time limit.

+3. Encourage learners to find as many items on the list as possible.
+Challenge learners to add three other objects they found interesting and draw them into the worksheet.

+4. Invite the learners to lay their finds out on the beach in groups with similar objects.
+Analyse the learners' finds.
+Go through the items on the list and discuss what they are, e.g. mermaid's purse, whelk eggs, mussels.

-Strandline (3) hunt
+5. If you still have time you can ask the learners to rearrange the finds into groups based on which zone of the shoreline you would find them and go through their adaptations to that zone.

-Activity guide:
+Activity Guide

+Strandline Hunt